-The Board, by a majority vote unless a greater majority is required under these By-Laws, may, in its discretion. determine and declare that a nomination was not made in accordance with the foregoing procedures, and/or that a nominee is disqualified for election as Director and if the Board should so determine, the defective nomination and the nomination of the disqualified person shall be disregarded.
+The Board, by a majority vote unless a greater majority is required under these By-Laws, may, in its discretion, determine and declare that a nomination was not made in accordance with the foregoing procedures, and/or that a nominee is disqualified for election as Director and if the Board should so determine, the defective nomination and the nomination of the disqualified person shall be disregarded.

-On March 1, 2022, Mr. Eduardo J. Soriano, the Vice Chairman, nominated all the nominees for Directors Directors includina independent contained information statement.
+On March 1, 2022, Mr. Eduardo J. Soriano, the Vice Chairman, nominated all the nominees for Directors including independent Directors contained in the information statement.
 Mr. Soriano is not related to any of the independent Directors nominated.
-No other nomination was submitted as of 1 March 2022
+No other nomination was submitted as of 1 March 2022.